 In collaboration with the federal government of Belgium all diamond imports and exports are physically controlled through the Diamond Office, which serves as an example to many other diamond centres in the world.

 Antwerp World Diamond Centre

 The Antwerp World Diamond Centre (AWDC) defends the interests of the Antwerp diamond sector and promotes Antwerp diamonds around the world.
 AWDC also acts as a spokesperson and as a coordinator of all activities of the Antwerp diamond sector.
 HRD Antwerp provides commercial services.
-One of these services, besides gemology courses, research and development, is the certification of diamonds.
+One of these services, besides gemmology courses, research and development, is the certification of polished diamonds.
 This is done by the HRD Antwerp Diamond Lab, the first ISO certified laboratory that provides an objective description of a diamond’s qualities (the 4 Cs).
 Globally, HRD Antwerp distributes renowned certificates for diamonds, guaranteeing quality, tradition and transparency.
 As said, a diamond’s quality is determined by the 4 Cs: Carat (or weight), Colour, Clarity and Cut.
 Since every diamond is unique, determining the 4 Cs ensures that the diamond can be identified at any moment.
-The certificate thus functions as a diamonds ‘identity card.’
+The certificate thus functions as a diamond’s ‘identity card.’